abrahamtoledo/auroraml-worker/README.md

 process it and reply to the client

 __IMPORTANT NOTE: This document is not completed.
-Work in progress__
+Work in progress__ Contact me if you encounter any problem with installation.
+All contributions are welcome.

 ## Prerequisites
 You must have: